kmsmith137/ch_frb_l1/MANUAL.md

     The unassembled_ringbuf_nsamples parameter sets the size of the ring buffer, in time samples.

     Currently, if the unassembled ring buffer fills up, then the L1 server throws an exception.
-    This behavior will eventually be replaced with some recovery logic which resets the dedispersion state.
+    This behavior will eventually be replaced with some recovery logic which resets the server.

   - `assembled_ringbuf_nsamples` (integer, default 8192).